aarnphm/morph/docs/content/SRS/SRS.md

 ### Context of the Work

-`tinymorph`'s work context identifies the environment, systems, and users that the tool interacts with, defining the boundaries of its operation.
+`morph`'s work context identifies the environment, systems, and users that the tool interacts with, defining the boundaries of its operation.
-Understanding the following milestones would help `tinymorph` better help writers with their creative writing experience.
+Understanding the following milestones would help `morph` better help writers with their creative writing experience.

 #### **Adjacent Systems**

-_encapsulate related environment that provides as a base for tinymorph to build upon._
+_encapsulate related environment that provides as a base for morph to build upon._

-`tinymorph` will be built on top of:
+`morph` will be built on top of:

-- **Local file storage system**: a vault-like directory will be implemented and used for `tinymorph` to provide a workspace for users to start writing.
+- **Local file storage system**: a vault-like directory will be implemented and used for `morph` to provide a workspace for users to start writing.
-  This vault will act as ground truth for storing both users files as well as their configuration for `tinymorph`.
-By doing so, `tinymorph` stays true with its _==file-over-app==_ philosophy.
+  This vault will act as ground truth for storing both users files as well as their configuration for `morph`.
+By doing so, `morph` stays true with its _==file-over-app==_ philosophy.
-- **_asteraceae_ inference server**: `tinymorph`' inference server will be responsible for running LLM for generating suggestion and planning step.
+- **_asteraceae_ inference server**: `morph`' inference server will be responsible for running LLM for generating suggestion and planning step.
 Note that no users data are stored on this given server, preserving true users' data privacy

   _("asteraceae" is the scientific name for "daisy")_

-- **user devices**: `tinymorph` will offer a web-based interface, ensuring it to work on multiple platforms, operating systems that can sufficient run a modern browser.
+- **user devices**: `morph` will offer a web-based interface, ensuring it to work on multiple platforms, operating systems that can sufficient run a modern browser.

 #### **Information Flow**